Ceres Life Graybar IncomePlus

 Who the Graybar IncomePlus Is Best Suited For

 The product is particularly relevant for people who are building a retirement income floor — a guaranteed base of income from contractual sources that covers essential retirement expenses regardless of what happens in financial markets.
 When essential expenses are covered by a guaranteed income floor comprised of Social Security, pension income if available, and annuity income like the GLWB generates, the remainder of a retirement portfolio can take on more market risk because the financial consequences of market downturns on day-to-day retirement living expenses are insulated by the floor.
-This is a retirement income architecture strategy that many financial planners describe as the “income floor and upside” approach, and the Graybar IncomePlus is a product designed specifically to contribute to the floor layer of that architecture.
+This income floor and upside approach is a retirement income architecture strategy that many financial planners recommend, and the Graybar IncomePlus is a product designed specifically to contribute to the floor layer of that architecture.

 The product is less well-suited for contract holders who need significant liquidity during the surrender period, who are pursuing aggressive market growth without income protection as their primary objective, or who have short investment horizons that make the surrender period and its associated charges a meaningful constraint.
 Comparing the Graybar IncomePlus against alternative FIA and income annuity structures using consistent assumptions — same premium, same income start age, same time horizon — is the most reliable way to confirm whether this specific product produces the most favorable income outcome for your situation relative to what the broader market offers.